Bu sayfa henüz yerel dilinizde mevcut değildir. Daha fazla dil seçeneği eklemek için yoğun bir şekilde çalışıyoruz. Desteğiniz için teşekkür ederiz.

 When gs_dump or gs_dumpall is used to export data, generated columns are not dumped.

 • Do not modify the files and contents exported using the -F c/d/t format.
 Otherwise, the restoration may fail.
-For files exported using the -F p format, you can edit the exported files with caution if necessary.
+For files exported using the -F p format, edit the exported files with caution if necessary.

 • If the number of objects (data tables, views, and indexes) in the database exceeds 500,000, you are advised to contact technical support to improve performance and avoid memory problems.